 The CoST IDS: Strong support shown through implementation and use in key global tools

-Over 20 countries have applied the CoST IDS in contexts as varied as Afghanistan, El Salvador, Ethiopia and the United Kingdom.
-Furthermore, it has been used in the following tools:
+Over 20 countries have applied the CoST approach in contexts as varied as Afghanistan, El Salvador, Thailand and Ethiopia.
+And the CoST IDS has been used in the following tools:

 - The World Bank Public-Private Partnership’s Framework